junikimm717/fls-assignment-public/kernel/README.md

 advised that all build artifacts are emitted to an isolated subdirectory of `$DIST` so it's persistent across container restarts.

-Also you should probably use the `-j` option in `make` for parallelization.
-The grading machine will use a substantial number of cores, and we will not tolerate excessively long build times.
+You should probably use the `-j` option in `make` for parallelization.
+The grading machine will use a substantial number of cores to accelerate builds, and we will not tolerate excessively long build times.

 ## Container Layout